Customer Acquisition Cost (CAC)

 Mosaic’s platform is connected to all the key data sources that power your CAC calculation.
 Clear, simple dialog and intuitive components allow you to configure exactly what is included in your customer acquisition cost without the many dreaded hours of manual data manipulation or Excel magic.

 Mosaic also allows you to build forward-looking models, which let you see what will happen to your CAC if you increase your advertising spend or hire more sales reps.
 Now you can adjust your marketing and sales budgets to strategically respond to business needs without feeling like you’re writing a check in the dark.

 The Bottom Line

-Understanding how much it costs to convert potential customers is essential to understanding how efficient your sales and advertising costs are.
+Understanding your conversion rate and how much it costs to convert potential customers is essential to understanding how efficient your sales and advertising costs are.
 Mosaic integrates with your HR, CRM, and ERP systems to aggregate and normalize your dispersed CAC data.
 Once connected, you can check in on your customer acquisition costs any time you like and then make informed, data-driven plans around what you see, ensuring your teams, programs, and budgets are set up for success.